 The oldest Christmas market of Salzburg on the cathedral square

 The one known as the “Tandlmarkt” has been around since 1491 Christmas market in the center of Salzburg in front of the cathedral instead of.
-Although this market is visited today by around one million Christmas fans from all over the world every year, it has retained its traditional flair.
-In the wooden huts handicrafts are offered.
-From the punch huts it smells seductively of cinnamon, cloves, oranges and other spices that are just part of a mulled wine.
-At other stands freshly baked gingerbread are offered as well as a pair of sausages with sauerkraut and an emperor's marmalade for those who love hearty meals.
+Even though this market is now visited by around a million Christmas fans from all over the world every year, it has retained its traditional flair.
+Handicrafts are offered in the wooden huts.
+From the punch huts it smells seductively of cinnamon, cloves, oranges and other spices that are simply part of a mulled wine.
+At other stands, freshly baked Gingerbread as well as a pair of sausages with sauerkraut and a Kaiser roll for those who prefer something hearty.

 The best part is a visit during the week

 We are there during the week to enjoy the market.
 This way, we also avoid the crowd at the weekend.
 A good decision, as it turns out.
 So we can stroll comfortably over the market and look at the Santa Claus.
 Even the Fiaker drivers take time for a chat with us while they wait for customers in front of the residence.

 A driver whose fiaker is decorated for Christmas with a lantern and red bow tells us how difficult her job is.
 She reports that she needs her own training to drive through the city.
 "And what do you do if, despite all caution, the horses go through the hectic traffic?"
 I ask them curiously.
 "Nothing helps," she says, and laughs.
 "Then there is nothing more you can do."
 When I asked whether this happened, she laughed impishly and nodded.

 The Christmas square at the cathedral